 6 Lion Dance Cafe

-Marie Chia and Shane Stanbridge head this plant-based institution in San Francisco’s East Bay, wowing patrons with inventive and perfected food inspired by their Teochew-Singaporean and Italian roots.
-Find their one-of-a-kind food at Lion Dance Cafe, where you can enjoy an LDC Laksa (spicy coconut soup with rice noodles, tofu, pulled yuba, pumpkin, and laksa leaf) or an ever-changing Shaobing Sandwich on fresh-baked sesame flatbread.
+CY Chia and Shane Stanbridge head this plant-based wine bar hangout in San Francisco’s East Bay, wowing patrons with inventive and perfected small plates inspired by their Teochew-Singaporean and Italian roots.
+Find their one-of-a-kind food at Lion Dance Cafe, where you can enjoy an LDC Laksa (spicy coconut soup with rice noodles, tofu, pulled yuba, pumpkin, and laksa leaf) or a pistachio and pea tendril cavatelli with salt-preserved sour plums.

 Hangawi’s Sesame Leaf Tofu

 New York, NY

 This NYC institution owned by Seoul native Terri Choi aims to share with the western world the innate beauty and vibrance of Korean cuisine, artfully veganized with the help of ancient mountain greens and roots, sea vegetables, and wild mushrooms.
 Choi and her team approach food adhering to the tenet of um and yang (Korean for yin and yang), or balance.
 Find that inner balance for yourself with not one, but two spicy kimchi stone bowls.

 8 Mama Dut